-DEVELOPMENT OF CAPABILITY: Maintain the highest integrity in zoning and planning services.
+CAPACITY BUILDING: Maintain the highest integrity in zoning and planning services.

-Developing a community's capability means the strengthening of communication methods, skills, competencies, and abilities of people so that they can do the job at hand.
-Ensuring that a community has the proper training and general knowledge helps to make sure that zoning ordinances are properly written and then enforced, that planning initiatives are implemented, and that resources are brought to the table to help solve complex community problems.
+Developing a community's capability means the strengthening of its public servants' communication methods, skills, competencies, and abilities so that they can do the job at hand.
+Proper training and general knowledge helps to make sure that zoning ordinances are properly written and then enforced, planning initiatives are implemented, and resources are brought to the table to help solve complex community problems.
 The community has enthusiastic, knowledgeable, and dedicated volunteers who work tirelessly for the betterment of the residents.
 They also employ committed professionals who work with them.
-Helping to make sure all the team players have the tools to continue working on the township's agenda is essential to being successful.
-Finally, keeping lines of communication open within the township allows each resident to be aware of current activities and challenges.
+Helping to make sure all the team players have the tools to continue working on the township's agenda is essential to success.

-- 1. FUNDING: Seek out and designate funding for the continuing education of elected and appointed officials. - 2.
-TRAINING: Write into the Planning Commission by-laws that Planning Commissioners and Zoning Board of Appeal members must attend training if funding is available. - 3.
-PERFORMANCE REVIEW: Review and analyze yearly the consulting staff available to the Planning Commission and Zoning Administrator, such as planning and legal services, and rectify inadequacies. - 4.
-LAND STEWARDSHIP INCENTIVES: Offer incentives for good land stewardship to assist in keeping properties well maintained and free from junk and other signs of blight. - 5.
-COMMUNICATION: Suggest that an Annual State of the Township meeting be conducted for the benefit of the residents, chaired by the Township Supervisor and attended by all the volunteers of the community.
+- FUNDING: Seek out and designate funding for the continuing education of elected and - 2. appointed officials. - TRAINING: Write in the Planning Commission by-laws that the Planning Commissioners and Zoning Board of Appeal members must attend training if funding is available. - 4.
+PERFORMANCE REVIEW: Review and analyze yearly the consulting staff available to the Planning Commission and Zoning Administrator, such as planning and legal services, and rectify inadequacies. - SIMPLIFY PLANNED UNIT DEVELOPMENT: Consider ways to simplify the zoning ordinance to make PUDs easier and less time consuming. - 6.
+JUNK AND DUMPING: Consider a Junk and Dumping Ordinance for the township - 7. which can be vigorously enforced. - 8.
+ENFORCEMENT: Consider an enforcement ordinance.